aufziehvogel/ansible-roles/prometheus/README.md

 - `prometheus_user`: The user which should run prometheus
 - `prometheus_group`: The group which should run prometheus
 - `prometheus_scrape_configs`: `scrape_configs` definition for prometheus
+- `prometheus_blackbox_scrape_configs`: Optionally, if you use a blackbox exporter a list of hosts that should be probed.

 Example Playbook
 ----------------